LingQi000809/robot_competition_2020/Milestone 1/Milestone-1.md

 1. Install the ZumoShield Library.
 2. Set the SPEED for the motors.
 3. Make a stopping point based on the time passed.
-  - I first tried 10000ms, finding out that the robot moves much farther than 4 ft with this time duration.
-After a few more trials of trying, I figured out that 5000ms with a speed of 200 is just fine.
+  - I first tried 10000ms, finding out that the robot moved much farther than 4 ft with this time duration.
+After a few more trials of trying, I figured out that 5000ms with a speed of 200 was just fine.

 ### Arena
 Since I only have two 15cm-rulers, the arena was set up quite roughly by moving the rulers along.